ArtHitParade

 His growing fame has no direct effect on his art.
 Francis condemns himself to continue painting, but he has no subject outside of the post mortem vision of George and the disgust of his own look.

-In this artwork, Francis reaches a peak of pessimism.
+In this painting, Francis reaches a peak of pessimism.
 The deformation of the lines and the violence of the colors do not remove the likeness of these self-portraits, but the nose is from an old alcoholic.
 The eyes are closed, but the mouths express sadness and disgust, in the same way as the mouth of his old popes had expressed helplessness and horror.

 Soon after, his self-portraits became more serene when Francis finally realized that his own aging was inevitable.